MDK-Packs/vscode-cmsis-solution-docs/docs/configuration.md

 - Select the **Keil uVision** debug adapter.
 - Set the path to the `UV4.exe` file (the default is `%LOCALAPPDATA%\Keil_v5\UV4\UV4.exe`).
+- This setting is saved in the `*.csolution.yml` file.

 ![Kei uVision as debug adapter](./images/keil-debug-adapter.png)

 !!!
 Attention
     This only works on a Windows PC.

-#### Changing the default
+#### Changing the default for the current workspace

-In the **Manage Solution - Debug Adapter** dialog , you can change the path to your µVision installation directory.
-If you do that, the following will be saved in the `.vscode.settings.json` file:
+If you wish to change the default path to µVision for your *current workspace*, you need to create the following entry in your  `.vscode/settings.json` file:

 ```json
 {